-In 2018, Florida's Transportation Disadvantaged Program provided state funds for public transportation services to older adults, persons with disabilities and persons with low-income.
-Transportation services were provided through a statewide network of community transportation coordinators for employment, health care, education and other life sustaining activities.
-Community transportation coordinators in the north central Florida region used Transportation Disadvantaged Program funds to provide 92,722 trips.
+In 2019, the Program provided state funds to counties to coordinate transportation services for older adults, persons with disabilities and persons with low income.
+The services were provided through a statewide network of community transportation coordinators for employment, health care, edu-cation and other life sustaining activities.
+Community trans-portation coordinators in the north central Florida region pro-vided 76,038 trips sponsored by the Program.
 Approximately 50 percent of the trips were for medical purposes.
+In addition, MV Contract Transportation, Inc., Suwannee River Economic Council, Inc. and Suwannee Valley Transit Authority received Innovation and Service Development Grants.
+The funds were used to enhance transportation ser-vices in the north central Florida region.